-- (1) An employer must comply with the Restricted Activity Directions (Victoria) where it applies to that employer. - (2) An employer must comply with the Workplace (Additional Industry Obligations) Directions where it applies to that employer. - (3) Workers must not attend a Work Premises if they have been tested for SARS-CoV-2 because they are symptomatic whilst awaiting the result of that test (excluding where a worker is awaiting results of a test taken in accordance with a surveillance testing obligation under the Workplace (Additional Industry Obligations) Directions.

-6 Preventative measures at Work Premises to reduce the risk of SARS-CoV-2
+- (2) Where an employer permits or requires work to be performed at a Work Premises, the employer must comply with clauses 6 to 8. - (3) Workers must not attend a Work Premises if they have been tested for SARS-CoV-2 because they are symptomatic whilst awaiting the result of that test (excluding where a worker is awaiting results of a test taken in accordance with a surveillance testing obligation under the Workplace (Additional Industry Obligations) Directions). - 6 Preventative measures at Work Premises to reduce the risk of SARS-CoV-2